Dog Costs

 Monthly Dog Costs in South Africa

-Monthly dog costs are not only food.
-A realistic budget includes routine care, prevention, grooming, training, replacement items, transport, insurance or savings, and a buffer for emergencies.
+A monthly dog budget covers more than food.
+Include routine care, prevention, grooming, training, replacement items, transport, insurance or savings, and an emergency buffer.

 Quick takeaways